By Madeline Bocaro ©

 Ronson’s Les Paul was originally a Black Beauty.
-Ronno had the paint stripped around 1969 before leaving his band from Hull, The Rats to join David Bowie on a journey that would make history.
+Ronno had the paint stripped in 1970.
 A fellow musician suggested that the guitar’s high end might sound better if it could breathe, so off came the paint, and Mick had the only Les Paul around with its natural wood exposed.
 The wood grain eventually became the ‘fingerprints’ that helped identify and locate the guitar years later.

 The public first heard it on ‘The Width of a Circle’ during Bowie’s February 1970 session on John Peel’s BBC radio show, and it rocked out The Man Who Sold the World album when Mick became Bowie’s permanent sidekick on the next four albums.
 Ronson’s guitar graced Hunky Dory, The Rise and Fall of Ziggy Stardust and the Spiders From Mars, Aladdin Sane and Pin Ups with power chords, pop perfection and eloquently streamlined solos.